Palestine Action: Background

+The activities of Palestine Action were an immediate cause for concern for government ministers in the UK and Israel.
+In August 2020, one month after the group emerged, then UK foreign secretary Dominic Raab met with Orit Farkash-Hacohen, Israel's former minister of strategic affairs, who "pressed Raab on direct action protests against Israeli companies in Britain, noting how “the London offices of Elbit Systems” had been attacked for the fourth time in as many weeks."
+In 2022, then-Home Secretary Priti Patel met with Martin Fausset, the CEO of Elbit UK to “discuss protests and security”.
+The meeting produced a series of suggested actions, which were entirely redacted when the document was made public under FOI.

+After the change of government, in December 2024 a private meeting took place between three Elbit representatives and three officials from the Home Office working under Yvette Cooper.
+The attendees have not been named and no record was released in response to a FOI request, by "mutual agreement" among the attendees.

 After Palestine Action targeted a factory of the US defence company Teledyne Technologies in 2022, Richard Dannatt, who is a member of the House of Lords and a paid adviser to Teledyne, asked the government to take action against the group.
 Freedom of Information (FOI) documents obtained by Palestine Action showed that Israeli embassy officials asked the UK Attorney General's Office (AGO) to intervene in cases involving the prosecution of UK protesters.
 Redactions were made to the FOI documents because disclosure "would be likely to prejudice the UK's relations with Israel".
 In his response to the embassy officials, the director general of the AGO mentioned the Police, Crime, Sentencing and Courts Act 2022, which placed restrictions on protests, and a recent court case which determined that protesters accused of "significant" criminal damage could not use the protection of human rights as a defence.